along-yundanfengqing/MgmtAppForLinuxMachines_flask/README.md

 <br>

 ## 1. Introduction
-This is a full stack web application for managing Linux machines which:
+This is a full stack web application for managing remote Linux machines which:
 1) automatically and periodically collects basic system performance data from various remote Linux machines
 2) presents machine data and status on the central GUI management portal
 3) provides management functions through GUI and/or RESTful API interfaces